- The user installing the plugin must be an Admin user in Zendesk, and an Account Owner or Project Manager user in Smartling

 - All activity history tracked in the Smartling project will be listed under the installer's username

-To enable MT in the CAT Tool, Account Owner or Project Manager users should:
+To enable MT, Account Owner or Project Manager users should:

-For more information on how to set up a specific MT Profile to MT in the CAT Tool, see MT Profiles.
+For more information on how to set up a specific MT Profile, read our documentation on Configuring MT Profiles in Machine Translation Settings

 STEP ONE: Install the Plugin